 Florida’s State Parks are all beautiful in their own way, but Myakka River State Park is a crown jewel with its diverse landscape comprised of wetlands, prairies, hammocks and pinelands.
 Plan a visit to traverse the canopy walk above the trees, embark on a boat ride ride to spot alligators, or take a hike and see how much wildlife you can spot.

 Kayaking is pleasurable year round in Florida, but especially during the breezy, cooler months of spring and fall.
 Paddle among dolphins and other wildlife in a clear kayak at Shell Key Preserve, weave your way through mangroves in Lido Key and Weedon Island Preserve, or visit a sandbar and paddle out into the gulf from Longboat Key.
-Our post on 10 Great Spots to Go Kayaking in Tampa is full of ideas for an active date.

 6. Paddle boarding